-(f) Represents the change in value of amounts excluded from the assessment of effectiveness under the amortization approach, predominantly crosscurrency basis spreads.
-The amount excluded at inception of the hedge is recognized in earnings over the life of the derivative.
-As of December 31, 2022 and 2021, the following amounts were recorded on the Consolidated balance sheets related to certain cumulative fair value hedge basis adjustments that are expected to reverse through the income statement in future periods as an adjustment to yield.
+As of December 31, 2023 and 2022, the following amounts were recorded on the Consolidated balance sheets related to certain cumulative fair value hedge basis adjustments that are expected to reverse through the income statement in future periods as an adjustment to yield.

+Carry ing amount Cumulative amount of fair value hedging adjustments included in the carrying amount of hedged items: December 31, 2023 (in millions) Active hedging relationships (a) Discontinued relationsh Total Assets Investment securities - AFS \$ 151,752 (c) \$ 549 \$ (2,010) \$ (1,461) Liabilities Long-term debt \$ 195,455 \$ (2,042 ) \$ (9,727) \$ (11,769)

+Carr ving amount Cumulative amount of fair value hedging adjustmen included in the carrying amount of hedged items December 31, 2022 (in millions) Carrying amount - of the hedged items (a)(b) Active hedging relationships (d) Discontinued hedging relationships (d)(e) Total Assets Investment securities - AFS \$ 84,073 (c) \$ (4,149) \$ (1,542) \$ (5,691) Liabilities Long-term debt \$ 175,257 \$ (11,879) \$ (3,313) \$ (15,192)

-(a) Excludes physical commodities with a carrying value of \$26.0 billion and \$25.7 billion at December 31, 2022 and 2021, respectively, to which the Firm applies fair value hedge accounting.
+- (a) Excludes physical commodities with a carrying value of \$5.6 billion and \$26.0 billion at December 31, 2023 and 2022, respectively, to which the Firm applies fair value hedge accounting.
 As a result of the application of hedge accounting, these inventories are carried at fair value, thus recognizing unrealized gains and losses in current periods.
-Since the Firm exits these positions at fair value, there is no incremental impact to net income in future periods.

-(b) Excludes hedged items where only foreign currency risk is the designated hedged risk, as basis adjustments related to foreign currency hedges will not reverse through the income statement in future periods.
-At December 31, 2022 and 2021, the carrying amount excluded for AFS securities is \$20.3 billion and \$14.0 billion, respectively, and for long-term debt is \$221 million and \$9.7 billion, respectively.
-Prior-period amount has been revised to conform with the current presentation.

-(c) Carrying amount represents the amortized cost, net of allowance if applicable.
-Refer to Note 10 for additional information.

-(d) Positive (negative) amounts related to assets represent cumulative fair value hedge basis adjustments that will reduce (increase) net interest income in future periods.
-Positive (negative) amounts related to liabilities represent cumulative fair value hedge basis adjustments that will increase (reduce) net interest income in future periods.

-(e) Represents basis adjustments existing on the balance sheet date associated with hedged items that have been de-designated from qualifying fair value hedging relationships.
+Since the Firm exits these positions at fair value, there is no incremental impact to net income in future periods. - (b) Excludes hedged items where only foreign currency risk is the designated hedged risk, as basis adjustments related to foreign currency hedges will not reverse through the income statement in future periods.
+At December 31, 2023 and 2022, the carrying amount excluded for AFS securities is \$19.3 billion and \$20.3 billion, respectively, and for long-term debt is zero and \$221 million, respectively. - (c) Carrying amount represents the amortized cost, net of allowance if applicable.
+Effective January 1, 2023, the Firm adopted the portfolio layer method hedge accounting guidance.
+At December 31, 2023, the amortized cost of the portfolio layer method closed portfolios was \$83.9 billion, of which \$68.0 billion was designated as hedged.
+The amount designated as hedged is the sum of the notional amounts of all outstanding layers in each portfolio, which includes both spot starting and forward starting layers.
+The cumulative amount of basis adjustments was \$(165) million, which is comprised of \$73 million and \$(238) million for active and discontinued hedging relationships, respectively.
+Refer to Note 1 and Note 10 for additional information. - (d) Positive (negative) amounts related to assets represent cumulative fair value hedge basis adjustments that will reduce (increase) net interest income in future periods.
+Positive (negative) amounts related to liabilities represent cumulative fair value hedge basis adjustments that will increase (reduce) net interest income in future periods. - (e) Represents basis adjustments existing on the balance sheet date associated with hedged items that have been de-designated from qualifying fair value hedging relationships.